WebDevJasonCameron/TheWizardsBag_Java_Version_Archiving/notes/log.md

 # Log

+## 2024-01-08 | Insert Item Data Plan

+Once again I find myself in front of a very large task and its very easily an overwhelming one.
+Just like the spell data, I need to insert all the item data I have collected as mark down files.
+It would be nice to say that I could just reproduce what I did for the spell data.
+In a few cases, I can.
+Mostly, I'll need to grab data from the MD files with different algorithms.
+I like what I previously did for planning out the spell data, so I'm going to that again.
+Let's start with looking at the item attributes.
+These will be set in the "Create table" sql document.
+1. Name can be grabbed from the MD document by checking for any line that starts with "#"
+2. TTRPG will be set to 5 for now.
+      - I'll need to actually go through and reset them once the GUI is completed, or I can use PG to select them
+3. Rarity will come from the MD's "rarity:" label
+      - An enum will be used to keep things consistent when adding new items
+      - Remember, an item can only carry one rarity status.
+Thus, I don't need a many-to-many table
+4. Renowned will come from the MD's "renowned_quality" label
+      - An enum will be used to keep things consistent when adding new items
+      - Remember, an item can only carry one rarity status.
+Thus, I don't need a many-to-many table
+5. Attunement requirement will come from the MD's "req_attunement" label
+      - This will be a boolean
+6. Using charge notation will come from scanning the item description for the word "charges"
+      - This will be a boolean
+7. Cursed notation will come from the MD's "is_cursed" label
+8. Cost will be set to blank
+9. Weight will be set to blank
+10. Description will come from the MD's description
+       - I'll need to count how the number of times "---" shows up on the page.
+After the third time, we can gather the text
+       - We will also have to ignore the following "Notes:", "Item Tags:", and image MD syntax
+       - I want to keep any existing tables that are used in the MD description portion of the MD
+11. Image URL will be set to blank
+12. Magic bonus plus 1, 2, or/and 3 will need to be grabbed from scraping the description for "+1 bonus"... etcetera
+13. Notes will be grabbed from the MD's lines by scanning for any line that starts "Notes: "
+      - The Notes consist of multiple distinguishing notes without much order.
+I may need to fix this

+The following explains the many-to-many tables that will require junction tables with the items table:
+1. item_types :
+2. item_tags :
+3. item_notes :
+4. item_conditions :
+5. item_attached_spells :
+6. item_effects :

+---

 ## 2024-01-07 | Items Table

 Happy New Year!
 I just finish the set-up for ingesting all the spells I have from the basic rules books.
 I used python to scrape all the markdown files I had and then rewrite the data into five separate sql files for inserting them into their proper tables.
 SQL is often a pain when it comes down to organizing many-to-many relations.
 You need junction tables to keep track of the relations.
 That being said, I need to remind my self that you don't always need to go straight into building complex tables.
 I'm now working on the scripts to ingest the items I have already stored in markdown files.
 I was trying to figure why I hadn't created "create table" for rarities.
 Then it hit me, an Item won't have multiple rarities... well, it could, but that's why we have a "varies" denominator.
 So!
 No need to put more work on my shoulders.
 KISS.
 Then refactor it so you can Kiss again!!